DDMAL/Figure_Divinator/documentation/developers.rst

     * Test rule set for self-sufficiency

     * Make sure coexisting rules don't accidentally cancel one another out.
 (Possibly re-write rule application so that preferencing happens BEFORE selection....)

+    * Make sure all interval checks are modulo

+    * Make sure intervals are appropriate chromatic/diatonic variation

+* Music21-based figuredbass module needs:

+    * See if music21 has a glyph for 5/ (5 with slash), which would be better than 5b (which we're currently using).
+If it doesn't, we should ask music21 for it.

+    * Also, would like parenthesis around chord options...

+    * Also, would like to be able to stretch figures across beats of held bass note (like how lyrics are split across syllables)

+    * __cmp__ methods for intervals?

 * Nit-picky: